LukeTempleman/injozi-challenge-frontend/README.md

 5)Single page application ✔️

-6) Highlight the row of the champion that won that season ❎ (90% complete but am sticking true to the 48 hour rule , also so i can get started on the backend challenge 👀)
+6)Highlight the row of the champion that won that season ❎ (90% complete but am sticking true to the 48 hour rule , also so i can get started on the backend challenge 👀)